micahkepe/micahkepe.github.io/blog/content/sqlite-query-optimizer/index.md

 5. **Optimize Subqueries**: Subqueries can sometimes be rewritten as joins, which might be more efficient, especially if the subquery’s result set is large.

 6. **Understand the Query Planner**: Use tools like `EXPLAIN QUERY PLAN` to understand how SQLite executes your queries.
 Sometimes, a small change in the query structure can lead to a big performance improvement.

+Learning to write efficient SQL queries is a valuable skill that translates across all database systems and can make a significant difference in your application’s performance, scalability, and resource usage.
+Like most things, it takes practice and experimentation and this post just scratches the surface of optimizing queries.
+If you have any tips or tricks for optimizing SQL queries, feel free to share them in the comments!

 ## References